GyVn87/Charm-Rebalanced-Mod/README.md

 ***I have to lower the shield's damage, otherwise it would be extremely overpowered!***
 ## Grimmchild
-- Can now be equipped at the same time with Carefree Melody
+- Can now be equipped even after obtaining Carefree Melody
 - Now fires 3 fireballs simultaneously like Primal Aspid's pattern.
 - Unable to deal damage to staggered bosses
 - Its projectiles no longer wake up staggered bosses